jeffvella/EntitasGenerics/README.md

         }
     }

-... except for event systems, which need to be created when added to a feature.
+... except for event systems, which need to be created like so:

     public sealed class GameStateEventSystems : Feature
     {